There may be a million reasons why you might have old ash stains on your carpet.

 Do ash stains come out?

-How do you you remove ash stains from carpet?
+How do you remove ash stains from carpets?

 There are several methods to consider when dealing with ash stains.
-Most of the ingredients are already available in the pantry like baking soda, vinegar, and dish soap.
+Most ingredients are available in the pantry, like baking soda, vinegar, and dish soap.

-You’ll also notice methods two and three ends with vacuuming.
-Anything with a brush roll is recommended so it can pick up even ash residue underneath carpet strands.
-A stick vacuum is a good option if you want something lightweight.
-There are options like the
+You’ll also notice methods two and three end with vacuuming.
+Anything with a brush roll should pick up even ash residue underneath carpet strands.

 Method #1: Baking Soda + Dry Cleaning Solvent

 The first method you can try to get an old ash stain out of the carpet includes baking soda and a bit of dry cleaning solvent, which is available at your local home improvement or hardware store.

 You’ll need baking soda, dry cleaning solvent, a vacuum cleaner, and a soft cloth for this carpet cleaning method.